-The cruelty of office cubicle land gets particularly bitter in the summer, when birds are chirping, the sun is shining, and you, poor dear, are stuck inside in the land of gray.
-Here are some simple tips to help you bring nature’s stamp not only onto that corporate-issued space, but in your home, as well.
+The cruelty of office cubicle land gets particularly bitter in the summer when birds are chirping, the sun is shining, and you, poor dear, are stuck inside in the land of grey.
+However, if your office has portable office cubicles, you could always consider asking if you could move your working space slightly, especially if you find your area is quite dark.
+There’s nothing worse than trying to work in a dull environment.
+If you’re unable to move your working space, then you can try and enhance the lighting and decoration to see if that motivates you.
+Whether you’re working with brand new office equipment or using just-as-viable used cubicles in your office, here are some simple tips to help you bring nature’s stamp not only onto that corporate-issued space, but in your home, as well.
 A bouquet of flowers look just as lovely on your bedside table as it does on your desk, and some of the ideas here are perfectly fit for transforming your standard box apartment into a forest of enchantment.
+Of course, your comfort levels and work rate would probably benefit greatly from having your very own privacy pod in the office, so maybe this is something you should suggest to your bosses in the next meeting.
+But today we’ll just focus on how to really glam up your cubicle.
 Read on, nature lover!

 Plants connect us to the earth, and help purify indoor air.
 Plants are the number one thing he tries to get clients to change about their homes.
 Try Chinese evergreens, rubber trees, or peace lilies.